learning-zone/java-basics/README.md

 1. if you have hbm.xml for an entity and also you have annotated the entity then which will be overridden.
 1. Difference between entryset and keyset.
 1. Is SessionFactory thread safe.
-1. A java prog in windows , how will u run it on linux machine
+1. A java prog in windows, how will u run it on linux machine
-1. What is checked , unchecked exception and errors.
+1. What is checked, unchecked exception and errors.
 1. What are the different ways to load the Spring container.
 1. How to insert in a Map key as value and value as key
 1. Write a program to read the data from stack and pass the same to the queue